OleJoik/agones-gcp-websockets/README.md

     You can also verify the certificate with openssl.
 I will not describe how to do it here.

     ## Contour Ingress Controller
-    OctOps gameserver ingress controller is using [Contour Ingress Controller](https://projectcontour.io/) as a reverse proxy.
+    Octops gameserver ingress controller is using [Contour Ingress Controller](https://projectcontour.io/) as a reverse proxy.

     Follow the [official documentation](https://projectcontour.io/getting-started/#option-1-yaml) to install Contour using yaml.